Attendance Allowance and Pension Age Disability Payment in Scotland

-Attendance Allowance is a non-means tested benefit for people aged 66 or over who need help with their personal care because of a physical or mental disability.
+Attendance Allowance is a non-means tested benefit for people aged 66 or over who need help with their personal care because of a physical, mental or cognitive disability.
 It is paid at two rates depending on whether you need help daytime, night-time or both.

 There are special rules about Attendance Allowance if you are terminally ill Attendance Allowance: How to claim – GOV.UK (www.gov.uk)